Product Description: Premade falafel balls that come frozen and ready to heat and eat!

 Would I buy Trader Joe’s Fully Cooked Falafel again?

 Yes, I would definitely buy these frozen falafel balls again!
 I think the convenience factor is huge, the flavor profile is good, and as with most Trader Joe’s products, the price is decent (good value).
-Have any of you guys tried these and if so, what did you think?
+Have any of you tried these and if so, what did you think?